NotAShelf/nyxexprs/README.md

 ## 📜 License

-This repository (Nix codee, patches, etc.) is released under EUPL v1.2.
+This repository (Nix derivations, patches, etc.) is released under EUPL v1.2.
 Please see the [license file](./LICENSE) for more details.